Epigene/trailblazer.github.io/guides/trailblazer/2.0/01-operation-basics.md

   Handling an eventual error in `how_are_you?` now becomes nothing more than adding a step on the left track, after the erroring one.
 This works with `failure`.

   And keep in mind, there can be any number of steps on each track.
-You can even jump back and fourth.
+You can even jump back and forth.
 {% endrow %}

 {% callout %}